Missouri Gov. Eric Greitens admits affair after blackmail accusations surface

 Greitens, through his attorney, denied that he attempted to blackmail the woman to keep her quiet.
 His lawyer said there were multiple false allegations in the report.

-“There was no blackmail and that claim is false,” James Bennett, an attorney for Greitens, said in a separate statement obtained by the AP.
+“There was no blackmail and that claim is false,” James Bennett, an attorney for Greitens, said in a separate statement.

-The allegations were made to KMOV-TV by the woman’s ex-husband, who said Greitens took photos of his ex-wife during their sexual encounters and threatened to share them if she ever went public with news of their affair.
+The allegations were made to KMOV-TV by the woman’s ex-husband, who said Greitens took a photo of his ex-wife during their sexual encounters and threatened to share them if she ever went public with news of their affair.

 KMOV-TV has not named the woman, who did not confirm the affair to the station.

-In the recording, KMOV-TV reported, the woman says that Greitens told her that she if were to speak about the affair, he would distribute photos of her.
+In the recording, KMOV-TV reported, the woman says that Greitens told her that she if were to speak about the affair, he would distribute a photo of her.
 On the recording, the woman also says that Greitens apologized and said he’d deleted the photograph of her, according to the station.

-NBC News has not listened to recording and has not verified its authenticity.
+NBC News has not listened to the recording and has not verified its authenticity.

 Bennett, Greitens’ attorney, said in his statement that the report “contained multiple false allegations.”